labofidea/block-manager/README.md

  <h3>Config block</h3>
 </article>

-Configuration requires a block_manager key in the module config file or the module class file:<br>
+Configuration requires a block_manager key in the module config file or the method getBlockConfig(),implemented by<br> BlockManager\BlockConfigProviderInterface, in the module class:<br>

 /config/module.config.php